rlawrenc/cosc_304/labs/lab5/assign/README.md

 ### Deliverables

 **1. Draw the ER/UML diagram for this database.
 Note: Data types are REQUIRED as part of the design.
-(21 marks)** **You can use AutoER to check your work (link: https://prairielearn.ok.ubc.ca/pl/course_instance/4/assessment/9), but your design needs to include data types so it must be in Astah or another tool.**
+(21 marks)** **You can use PrairieLearn to check your work (link: https://plcanary.ok.ubc.ca/pl/course_instance/2/assessment/44), but your design needs to include data types so it must be in Astah or another tool.**

 **2. Convert the UML diagram into SQL DDL.
 Make sure to define primary keys and foreign keys.
 Your SQL DDL must run on either MySQL or Microsoft SQL Server.
 (11 marks)**